varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 Mailing lists can be used to:

-1. Discuss programming problems.
-Example:
+1. Seek advice and discuss on the best practises you can adopt when it comes to using code/syntax and generally towards contributions.
 1. Asking for reviews for patches filed (when nobody has reviewed your patch even after a long time).
-Example:
+[See example](https://mail.gnome.org/archives/gnome-doc-list/2013-August/msg00016.html).
 1. Discuss a new feature you have in mind for the project?

+Remember that before you approach a mailing list, you must do your research.
+Mailing list is not an alternative to Google search.

 __Caution!__: Please don't post topics outside of a mailing lists's concern.
 For example: Don't post on desktop-devel-list asking for help on how to use GNOME, post it on gnome-love. gnome-love list helps newcomers on a wide range of topics.
 Posting on a mailing list means that _all_ people who are subscribed to a mailing list will get a copy of your e-mail and if it's not relevant to the list's topic, it will be ignored and you will not receive help you require.

-__Caution__: Please remember that before you approach a mailing list, you must do your research.
-Mailing list is not an alternative to Google search.
-Mailing list must be your last resort to seeking help.

 __Tip__: Use a simple password that is different from your e-mail/other important accounts' password.